moorepants/eme171/content/pages/instructor-guide.rst

 HWs and Labs should have unique solutions and the TA has to make sure that the HWs are not copied from the solution manual by comparing them side-by-side.
-Prof. Moore’s rule is that they have to turn in a “unique” solution.
+Prof. Moore’s rule is that they have to turn in a "unique" solution.
 This means no copying from manuals and no copying from other students.

 In case of finding potential cheating on HW/Labs: 1.
 List each HW that looks